-I should know – I’ve spent a lot of money buying all the movies and TV series I found in other people’s lists of the best women in Westerns.
+I should know – I’ve spent a lot of money buying all the movies and TV series I’ve found in other people’s lists of the best women in Westerns.

 I’m not saying women aren’t PRESENT in the most popular Westerns.
-There’s always a love interest (or two), right?
-A saucy dame to get two men fighting.
+There’s always a love interest, right?
+A saucy dame to get the men fighting.
 A delicate wife to leave behind on the adventure.
 A gaggle of girls in a whorehouse.
-Women are everywhere in Westerns, they just aren’t often in the juicy roles.
+Women are everywhere in Westerns, just not in the juicy roles.

 If you look hard enough, there ARE Westerns that do their female characters justice.
 Here’s my roundup of the best women in Western movies and TV.
 They’re in no particular order, and I’ll keep updating this list as I build my collection.